cagranados/cagranados.github.io/ResearchPage.md

 Arteaga, C., Granados, J., and Ojeda, J., (2014).
 The Effect of Monetary Policy on Commodity Prices: Disentangling the Evidence for Individual Prices.
 Economics Research International, vol. 2014, Article ID 649734, 13 pages. doi: 10.1155/2014/649734

-Arteaga, C., Granados, J., and Ojeda, J., (2013).
+<br>Arteaga, C., Granados, J., and Ojeda, J., (2013).
 Are the Real Exchange Rate Dynamics Explained by its Fundamentals? (in spanish), Ensayos Sobre Politica Economica (ESPE) ´ , vol.
 31, No. 72, December.

-Arteaga, C., Granados, J., and Ojeda, J., (2013).
+<br>Arteaga, C., Granados, J., and Ojeda, J., (2013).
 On the Determinants of Commodity Prices (in spanish), Ensayos Sobre Politica Economica (ESPE), vol. 31, No. 71, December.

-Melo, L., and Granados, J. (2012).
-Inflation Expectations and Risk Premium Under an Inflation Compensation Method (in spanish), El Trimestre Economico, vol. 79, No. 316, Fondo de Cultura Economica.
+<br>Melo, L., and Granados, J. (2012).
+Inflation Expectations and Risk Premium Under an Inflation Compensation Method (in spanish), El Trimestre Economico, vol. 79, No. 316,
+Fondo de Cultura Economica.
 M ´ ´exico.
 October - December.

-Melo, L., and Granados, J. (2011).
+<br>Melo, L., and Granados, J. (2011).
 Financial Regulation and Value at Risk (in spanish), Ensayos Sobre Politica Economica (ESPE), vol. 29, No. 64.